klenert17/Engineering_4_Notebook/README.md

 #### Assignment description

-For this assignment we had to write code where when you input 3 coordinates on a plane, it will tell you the area of the triangle produced, and display the prodiced triagle on the OLED screen.
+For this assignment we had to write code where when you input 3 coordinates on a plane, it will tell you the area of the triangle produced, and display the produced triagle on the OLED screen.

 #### Evidence